-So they all started doing the things that they were supposed to do.
-But one daughter came up to me and she had a real need.
+They all started doing the things that they were supposed to do, but one daughter came up to me and she had a real need.
 She had had a really bad day at school.
 There was a kid that was kind of picking on her who said some really mean things and she was struggling with how to handle that.

-In the story I told you about my kids coming home from school and my daughter having a real need, how does that compare to your email list?
-Well, when you have people on your list who don’t really need and want what it is you have to offer, just like my kids didn't really need me in that moment, it makes it more difficult for you to help the people who really do need and want you.
+When you have people on your list who don’t really need and want what it is you have to offer, it makes it more difficult for you to help the people who really do need and want you.

 Why?
 Well, the people who are on your email list who don’t need or really want your help, they’re not going to open your emails.
 If they do open your emails, they’re not going to click on your emails.
 They’re not engaging with you at all.
 They’re not going to be replying to your emails and engagement is the most important metric for the spam filters.
 It’s the number one thing they’re going to look at.
 If a lot of people engage with your emails, then they’re not going to send your emails to people’s spam folders.

-So all this, you could call it dead weight, on your email list – guess what?
+So all this dead weight on your email list – guess what?
 It’s making it more difficult for those people who want to hear from you.
-It's making it more difficult for your emails to land in their inbox, the emails that they want and that would help them and that they need are ending up in their spam folder instead of in their inbox.
+The emails that they want and that would help them and that they need are ending up in their spam folder instead of in their inbox.
 And they are not being helped by you as much as they could.

 In addition, this means you’re paying for people on your email list who don’t care, who don’t need what you have to offer.
 You don’t want to send them emails.
 That’s not fun.
 It’s not fun to pay for that.

 I promise you that is very, very unlikely.
-It is extremely unlikely.
-What is more likely is that the person who does need that email it is much more likely that that email is going to end up in spam because your email list is not clean.
+What is more likely is that the person who does need that email won’t see it because it is going to end up in spam because your email list is not clean.

-We've got to clean your list.
+You’ve got to clean your list.
 It is very important, but I do not want you to just go delete them.
 Why?
 Because the analytics that your email service provider gives you like Convertkit or Drip or MailerLite, are not 100% accurate.
 Sometimes somebody may open an email and it’s not triggered as being opened to your email service provider.
-They see it as not being open.

 This is because they put a tiny little image (that you don’t even see) in each email that you send out.
 And if that image loads, then it’s counted as being opened.
 But if it doesn’t load, then it’s counted as being unopened.